fridenmf/SimpleThreadModules/README.md

 Look for examples in /src/com/friden/simplethreadmodules/examples

 In all examples in this readme I've excluded module.stop() just to make the code cleaner, but of course you can stop the modules to let your program terminate.
-Also you can start a module by false instead of true to not automatically start it, then you can start it later with module.start().
+Also you can start a module by a false constructor instead of true to not automatically start it, then you can start it later with module.start().

 ## Insallation (Instructions for Eclipse only at the moment)

-clone this repo, then open Eclipse.
+Clone this repo, then open Eclipse.

 File -> Import -> General -> Existing Projects into Workspace